ibm-cloud-docs/vpc/api-change-log.md

 * Follow HTTP redirect rules for any `3xx` HTTP status code
 * Consume only the resources and properties your application needs to function
 * Avoid depending on behavior that is not explicitly documented

+## 2020-05-12
+{: #2020-05-12}
+Load balancer pool resources and their health monitors can now be configured to use the https protocol.
+This enables end-to-end SSL encryption with HTTPS listeners, along with HTTPS health checks for increased availability.

 ## 2020-05-01
 {: #2020-05-01}